YAMABASS80/terraform-skeleton/README.md

 }
 ```
 ## `provider.tf`
-If you are going to deploy some cloud services, such as AWS, GCP or Azure this file include cloud provider configuration.
+If you are going to deploy some cloud services, such as AWS, GCP or Azure this file includes cloud provider configuration.

 - Example 1
 For provider for AWS, it is commonly used for region setting.